JayKid/Abraham-Shellincoln/README.md

 This is the first version of Abraham Shellincoln

-To get his power, follow this steps in your shell:
+To get his power, follow these steps in your shell ->

 Get root access by doing: